Collin Vaness, author portrait

 Where to start

 If you read historical fiction, start with Blood and Faith.
-If you read literary or speculative epic, start with The Gate of Bones.
+If you read near-future thriller, start with The Sentinel 01: Monarch Bridge.
 Either entry point leads back into the whole.